aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

      * Allows engine for 1D barcodes to quickly recognize middle slice of an image and return result without using any time-consuming algorithms.
 Default value: False.
      */
     fastScanOnly?: boolean;

     /**
+     * Allows engine using additional image restorations to recognize corrupted barcodes.
+At this time, it is used only in MicroPdf417 barcode type.
+Default value: False.
+     */
+    allowAdditionalRestorations?: boolean;

+    /**
      * Sets threshold for detected regions that may contain barcodes.
 Value 0.7 means that bottom 70% of possible regions are filtered out and not processed further.
 Region likelihood threshold must be between [0.05, 0.9] Use high values for clear images with few barcodes.
 Use low values for images with many barcodes or for noisy images.
 Low value may lead to a bigger recognition time.